Military Sea Transportation Service

 The Mediterranean area still lags in facilities for container service but is moving to a greater use of container service as improvements come about.

-Among some of the dramamtic changes in services provided by MSTS in the most recent years ships is the addition to the MSTS fleet of the USNS Admiral Wm.
+Among some of the dramatic changes in services provided by MSTS in the most recent years ships is the addition to the MSTS fleet of the USNS Admiral Wm.
 M. Callaghan, an early RO/RO cargo ship and the first of its type especially constructed for MSTS operations.
 She is chartered by the command for support of US forces in Europe.
 (Admiral Callaghan was the first commander of the MSTS.)

 (Source: STARS & STRIPES, Oct 20, 1969)